gwenlhf/hearts-with-bots/Readme.md

 and then navigate your browser to `http://localhost:8080/new`.

 ## Architecture
-HeartsWithBots combines an Angular frontend with pre-generated JSON that could theoretically have come from a Golang "rules" service and a Python "AI" service.
+HeartsWithBots combines an Angular frontend with JSON output from a Golang rules service and a Python AI service.
 Also included are the batch files used in conjunction with the Golang service to generate the target/training data, located in raw JSON form under `./src/rules/train/`.

 The Python AI (`./src/ai/`) has methods for training the AI, as well as providing prediction data for a given game state.